 If you are new to the BOP, or if you have previously identified mental health or drug abuse programming needs, you will be scheduled for an interview with Psychology Services staff.
 The purpose of this interview is to review your history and identify your programming needs.
+A psychologist may make recommendations to support your successful adjustment to prison and prepare you for your eventual release.
+We encourage you to participate actively in this process.
 This interview is an ideal time for you to share your interest in specific services, such as drug abuse treatment or mental health counseling.

-The Psychology Services department at this institution is staffed by [insert brief overview of the department's staffing].
-The department's offices are located [insert location].
+The Psychology Services department at this institution is staffed by a Chief Psychologist, Staff Psychologist, DAP Coordinator, Drug Treatment Specialist, Challenge Program Staff, and Psychology Technician.
+The department's offices are located in the Psychology Department.
 There are a number of ways to contact Psychology Services at this institution.

 You may:

-- Submit an Inmate Request to a Staff Member (a "Copout") to Psychology Services. - Visit the department during "Open House" hours.
-[If applicable, inform inmates of the specific day and time your department schedules its Open House hours.
-Also identify the location of Psychology Services in the institution.] - · Speak with a Psychology Services staff member during mainline or as they make rounds in your unit. - · Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.
+Submit an Inmate Request to a Staff Member (Cop-out) to Psychology Services.
+Speak with a Psychology Services staff member-during mainline or as they make rounds in your unit.
+Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.